liferay/apioarchitect.wedeploy.io/content/docs/introduction/why-should-i-use-apio.md

 -   Supporting one or more hypermedia formats (e.g., HAL, JSON-LD, Siren, etc.)
 -   And more...

-APIO helps you with these tasks by automatically handling the request and formatting the response.
+Apio Architect helps you with these tasks by automatically handling the request and formatting the response.
 This lets you focus on implementing your endpoints.